Volunteering With Us: A Quick Guide

 When you arrive in Salalah you will visit our main office, before travelling by vehicle to the field station.
 After your flight lands in Salalah, we can fully support your arrival and deployment to the field station, or you may wish to make your own plans to acclimatize and explore Salalah first.
 The field station relocates annually, cycling eastward through Dhofar’s three main mountain ranges on a three-year rotation.

 In 2027, our field station will be located in the lush, subtropical Jabal Qamar range.
-Towering coastal cliffs rise over a thousand meters above the Indian Ocean, while the majestic Wadi Sayq, a vast, undisturbed canyon wilderness, supports some of the richest biodiversity in Arabia.
 In 2028, we will move to the expansive grasslands and wadi systems of Jabal Qara.
-While increasing pressures from rural communities and livestock pose conservation challenges, this region remains a crucial corridor for wildlife movement across Dhofar.
-Subtropical cloud forests thrive in secluded wadis, offering refuge to a wide range of species.
-In 2029, our field station will shift to Jabal Samhan, home to the largest remaining wild population of the Arabian leopard.
-This dramatic landscape features Dhofar’s highest peak and descends into cloud forest along the escarpment above Mirbat.
-Inland, the range opens into vast gravel plains cut by epic wadi systems, cliffs, caves, and hidden oases - many still unexplored.
+In 2029, our field station will shift to Jabal Samhan, cut by epic wadi systems, cliffs, caves, and hidden oases - many still unexplored.

 The field station

-The exact set up of the field station hasn’t been decided, but it will likely comprise an air conditioned building or cabin, housing scientific equipment and work spaces, and a WC and shower, alongside a tented camp for sleeping and cooking.
-A separate kitchen area will comprise gas-fed stoves and a work surface.
-Expect a large wadi mat with traditional cushion seating serving as the social hub of camp, for meetings and welcoming guests.
+The field station will comprise an air conditioned cabin, housing scientific and medical equipment and work spaces, and a WC and shower, alongside a tented camp for sleeping, cooking and relaxing, and a kitchen area.
+Expect a large central wadi mat with traditional Majlis seating serving as the social hub of camp, for meetings and welcoming guests.
 A gas fire pit will provide warmth on winter evenings and ambience at night.
 Volunteers can choose to sleep under the stars or in tented camps.
-The camp will be carbon neutral, non-polluting and environmentally and culturally responsible.
+The camp will be carbon neutral and non-polluting, designed to respect and protect both the natural environment and local culture.

 The team